-- 1. Continue to participate in the regional audit process to be an active member in writing publications and posters - 2.
+- 1. Continue to participate in quality improvement projects and audit processes to be an active member in writing publications and posters - 2.
 Participate in internal audits within the working environment

 TEACHING

 - 1. Provide teaching and mentorship to medical students as appropriate - 2.
 Participate in appropriate teaching within the hospice unit or other sectors